pipiayin/jarvis/chatbot/readme.md

 - request slow and repeating issues: most of the webhook will set timeout! make sure the time consuming workers should run in async way
 - How to allow learnning from user?
+   (0) a tricky 590590 prefix to force do indexing
-   (1) user A ask question "U" and SandyAI can not answer (2)
+   (1) user A ask question "Q1" and SandyAI can not answer (2)
        * SandyAI then ask user B?
        * SandyAI then ask back user A?
 - add books
 # how to make a Lambda?
 - ZIP every thing.
-- Check Lambda.py
+- check deployToAWS_AITS.sh